coherence-community/coherence-demo/README.md

    For more information about browser compatibility, see https://code.angularjs.org/1.7.5/docs/misc/faq.

-> **Note**: All code compiles to JDK 8 bytecode for compatibility with Coherence releases.

 ### OpenTracing Prerequisites

 If you wish to demonstrate OpenTracing, then prior to running the demo, start the Jaeger OpenTracing implementation: